esurdam/go-sophos/README.md

 err = nodes.UpdateWebadminPort(client, 4444)
 ```

-Also as types with syntactic sugar:
+Or as struct types with syntactic sugar around the functions, as represented by the [Node](nodes.go#L24) interface:

 ```go
 import "github.com/esurdam/go-sophos/api/v1.3.0/nodes"